| Newsletter 25 March 2013Soils for wicking bedsColin Austin 25 March 2013 SummaryMany people think wicking beds are just

 It could take several days or weeks for these very fine

 particles to settle out and the water is clear.
+You may also find bit of organic

+material floating on the surface.
 It is pretty obvious what the

 distribution of particles in your soil is like just by